saumyajain2007/lstm-stock-forecast/README.md

 ---

+## 🧠 Theoretical Background

+### Why Forecast Stock Prices?
+Stock price forecasting is a classical **time-series prediction problem**.
+Financial markets are inherently noisy, but patterns such as trends and seasonality can be extracted using advanced models.
+Traditional statistical methods (like ARIMA) are often limited in capturing complex nonlinear dependencies.
+This is where **deep learning models** come in.

+### What is LSTM?
+**Long Short-Term Memory (LSTM)** is a type of **Recurrent Neural Network (RNN)** designed to model sequential data.
+Unlike standard RNNs, LSTMs can effectively capture **long-term dependencies** by using a gating mechanism that regulates the flow of information.

+- **Forget Gate**: Decides what past information to discard.
+- **Input Gate**: Selects which new information to store.
+- **Cell State**: Maintains memory across long sequences.
+- **Output Gate**: Determines the output at each time step.

+This makes LSTM particularly suitable for **financial time-series forecasting**, where past prices, trends, and volatility influence future values.

+### Why LSTM for Stock Price Forecasting?
+- **Sequential Modeling**: Captures temporal dependencies in stock data.
+- **Nonlinear Relationships**: Learns complex patterns beyond linear trends.
+- **Robustness**: Handles noisy, volatile stock market data better than many classical methods.
+- **Scalability**: Works with different assets, tickers, and time horizons.

+---

 ## 🚀 Key Features
 - **Data Acquisition**: Fetch historical stock price data for any ticker using the [yfinance](https://github.com/ranaroussi/yfinance) library.
 - **Data Preprocessing**: Apply scaling (`MinMaxScaler`) and generate time-series sequences for model training.